metaplex-foundation/developer-hub/src/pages/core-candy-machine/guides/create-a-core-candy-machine-ui.md

 ```

 ## Create a Mint Function
 It is recommended to implement legibility checks for all the guards that are attached.
-Keep in mind that if there are any groups attached the `default` ones apply to all groups, but you also have to use the groups and can not mint from the `default` group anymore.
+Keep in mind that if there are any groups attached the `default` guards will apply to all additional groups, while simultaneously disabling the `default` group.

 After those checks are done and, if required, the route instructions were run the mint transaction can be built.
-Depending on the guards `mintArgs` have to be passed in.
-These are arguments that help building the mint transaction by passing in the correct Accounts.
-For example the `mintLimit` accounts needs the `mintCounter` account.
+Depending on the guards, `mintArgs` may have to be passed in.
+These are arguments that help build the mint transaction by passing in the correct accounts and data.
+For example the `mintLimit` guard requires the `mintCounter` account.
 The Umi SDK abstracts these details away but still requires some information to build the transaction correctly.

 Assuming again a Candy Machine with `startDate`, `SolPayment` and `mintLimit` Guards attached let's see how to build the `mintArgs`.